Kinetically constrained models out of equilibrium: Models

 Let $\|\cdot\|$, $\<\cdot,\cdot\>$ and $d(\cdot,\cdot)$ denote the Euclidean norm, scalar product and distance respectively.
 An \emph{update family} $\cU$ is a finite non-empty family of finite non-empty subsets of $\bbZ^d\setminus\{0\}$ called \emph{update rules}.
 We refer to unit vectors

 as \emph{directions}.
 We denote by $\bbH_u=\{x\in\bbZ^d:\<x,u\><0\}$.
-A direction $u$ is \emph{unstable} for an update family $\cU$, if there exists $U\in\cU$ such that $U\subset\bbH_u$.
-An update family is \emph{not trivial subcritical} if it has an unstable direction and \emph{trivial subcritical otherwise}.
+A direction $u$ is \emph{unstable} for an update family $\cU$, if there exists $U\in\cU$ such that $U\subset\bbH_u$, and \emph{stable} otherwise.
+An update family is \emph{not trivial subcritical} if it has an unstable direction and \emph{trivial subcritical} otherwise.

-While we will not need to distinguish between the other universality classes, it is useful to introduce them for the sake of discussing previous less general results.
+While we will not need to distinguish between the other universality classes, it is useful to introduce them for the sake of discussing previous results.
 We say that an update family is \emph{supercritical}, if there is an open hemisphere consisting only of unstable directions.
 We say that it is \emph{subcritical} (trivial or non trivial), if every hemisphere contains an open set of stable directions.
 Finally, the update family is \emph{critical} if it is neither supercritical nor subcritical.
-We will call \emph{oriented} the update families such that there exists $u\in S^{d-1}$ such that $U\subset \bbH_u$ for all $U\in\cU$.
+We call update families such that there exists $u\in S^{d-1}$ such that $U\subset \bbH_u$ for all $U\in\cU$ \emph{oriented}.

 Let us introduce an illustrative example corresponding to the classical \emph{Fredrickson-Andersen $j$-spin facilitated model} (FA-$j$f).
 Its update family $\cU=\{X\subset\{e_1,\dots,e_d,-e_1,\dots,-e_d\},|X|=j\}$ is given by all $j$-element subsets of the $2d$ nearest neighbours of the origin.
 One can check that for $j=1$ this family is supercritical, for $j\in\{2,\dots,d\}$ it is critical, while for $j>d$ it is trivial subcritical.
 The reader may keep in mind the case $j=d$, which is also the most interesting one, throughout the paper.
 Indeed, all difficulties we face are present for this model.